BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-04-active-directory-homelab.markdown

 ![Hard Disk Settings](/img/Harddisk.png)

-We can now boot up our brand new Company Windows 10 Machine by clicking "**Start**".
+We can now boot up our brand new Company Windows 10 Machine by clicking **"Start"**.
-Choose the language and keyboard settings you want on the machine, and then click "**Next**" and then "**Install Now**".:
+Choose the language and keyboard settings you want on the machine, and then click "**Next**" and then **"Install Now"**:

 ![Windows Setup Language Settings](/img/WindowsSetupLanguage.png)